 Prime Minister Narendra Modi will meet heads of large banks and NBFCs on Wednesday to take stock of the economy that has been hit hard by the outbreak of coronavirus pandemic.

-According to an official statement, the prime minister will join stakeholders from banks and NBFCs on Wednesday to discuss and deliberate on vision and roadmap for the future.
+According to an official statement, the prime minister will join stakeholders from banks and NBFCs on Wednesday to discuss and deliberate on a vision and roadmap for the future.

-“The topics on agenda include credit products and efficient models for delivery, financial empowerment through technology, prudential practices for stability and sustainability of financial sector,” it said.
+“The topics on agenda include credit products and efficient models for delivery, financial empowerment through technology, prudential practices for stability and sustainability of the financial sector,” it said.

-The banking sector plays an important role in economic growth through financing infrastructure, agriculture, local manufacturing including MSMEs.
+The banking sector plays an important role in economic growth through financing infrastructure, agriculture, and local manufacturing including MSMEs.
 Financial inclusion can play a big role in financial empowerment through technology, it said.

 Senior officers from the government will also be a part of the interaction, it added.